|

 the

-called 'Désirs', is too risqué for most tour operators, even though it’s slick, good-humoured, and the
+Crazy', is the most risqué, but it’s slick, good-humoured, and the

 audience mainly couples.